VictoriaMetrics/VictoriaMetrics/README.md

 ## TSDB stats

-VictoriaMetrics retuns TSDB stats at `/api/v1/status/tsdb` page in the way similar to Prometheus - see [these Prometheus docs](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats).
+VictoriaMetrics returns TSDB stats at `/api/v1/status/tsdb` page in the way similar to Prometheus - see [these Prometheus docs](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats).
 VictoriaMetrics accepts the following optional query args at `/api/v1/status/tsdb` page:
   * `topN=N` where `N` is the number of top entries to return in the response.
 By default top 10 entries are returned.
   * `date=YYYY-MM-DD` where `YYYY-MM-DD` is the date for collecting the stats.
 By default the stats is collected for the current day.
   * `match[]=SELECTOR` where `SELECTOR` is an arbitrary [time series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) for series to take into account during stats calculation.
 By default all the series are taken into account.